 Michelangelo – A Different View

-Under the license from the Vatican Museums, this exhibit offers the most complete and authentic reproduction of the frescoes of the Sistine Chapel.
+Under the license from the Vatican Museums, this exhibit brings the beautiful frescoes of the Sistine Chapel to the world.

 The sculptor and painter Michelangelo spent four years of his life on scaffolding under the vaulted ceiling of the Sistine Chapel painting probably the most famous frescoes in the world with his interpretation of the history of creation.
 Prior to this, a simple starry sky had adorned the ceiling of the Sistine Chapel.

 Faced by the challenge presented by the structural architecture, he developed outstanding painting techniques, setting new standards for future generations of painters – up to the present day.